TykTechnologies/tyk-demo/deployments/otel/README.md

 ## Usage

-To use Jaeger, open the [Jaeger Dashboard](http://localhost:16686/) in a browser and click the magnifying glass icon, this will conduct a search for all available traces.
-You can add filters for the trace search.
-There should be at least one trace entry for the "Basic Open API", which is made during the bootstrap process.
-If you don't see any data, try changing the duration filter to a longer period.
+To use Jaeger, open the [Jaeger Dashboard](http://localhost:16686/) in a browser.
+On the *search* page lets you search for traces with filters:

+- For *Service*, select `tyk-gateway` to see traces from the Tyk gateway, or select `jaeger-query` to see traces from the Jaeger application.
+- The values for *Operation* change based on the *service*.
+Leave it on `all` to see everything.
+- *Lookback* filters by time, by limiting displayed data to the selected time period.

+Tyk Demo generates trace data as a byproduct of the bootstrap process, so you should see trace entries for the `tyk-gateway` service without having to send any API requests yourself.
+However, if you don't see any data, try increasing the duration of the *Lookback* filter to a longer period, or generate some fresh trace data by [sending a basic request](http://tyk-gateway.localhost:8080/basic-open-api/get) to the Gateway.